aptech/docs/docs/CR-strsplit.rst

 			  			sep)

-    :param str: String or Nx1 string array to be split.
+    :param str:
-    :type str: TODO
+    :type str: String or Nx1 string array to be split

     :param sep: string containing the